 Introduction to the Bradshaw Paintings / Gwion Gwion

-Not only does the discovery of this particular Bradshaw painting have profound implications for the Bradshaw peoples’ capability to voyage by boat between Southeast Asia and northwest Australia, it also demonstrates the artists were painting from memory.
+Not only does the discovery of this painting have profound implications for peoples’ capability to voyage by boat between Southeast Asia and northwest Australia, it also demonstrates the artists were painting from memory.
 The presence of a base-line is rare in ancient rock art.
 Does it represent a horizon?
 Did it become a symbol that conjured up for the ancient voyagers, having inadvertently crossed the Wallace Line, the departure from one world to enter another?